brian-oo/203notes/intro.md

 * Number Theory

 These topics form the basis of most of concepts in modern computing, and we will attempt to extend beyond discrete mathematics to show examples and extensions of these topics whenever possible.
 Understanding discrete math will help you succeed in most every EECS course you may take going forward:
-* Boolean logic is fundamental to hardware design
+* Hardware design is boolean logic.
 * Every program, at its core, is a proof.
 Every proof, at its core, is a program.
-Understanding how to make strong programs is synonmyous with understanding how to make strong proofs
+Understanding how to make strong programs is synonmyous with understanding how to make strong proofs.
-* Modelling modern data requires discrete structures: sets, graphs, relations are the heart of modern computing
+* Modelling modern data requires discrete structures: sets, graphs, relations are the heart of modern computing.
 * Counting and probability are used throughout computing, and have an impact as small as error liklihood to as large as fundamental machine learning algorithms
 * Analyzing algorithms is the heart of coding, and most of EECS 281 relies on scalablity complexity analysis.
 * Number theory forms the backbone of many special topics in computing: cryptography, random number generation, hash functions, graphics, data structures, and more.

 A lot of people claim EECS 203 is a useless class where you will never need any of the information ever again.
 I agree in part.
 You will never need to understand even 10% of every topic we go over.
-However, you will need to completely understand, inside-and-out, 10% of the topics we cover. wWich portion of topics you will need to know?
+However, you will need to completely understand, inside-and-out, 10% of the topics we cover.
+Which portion of topics you will need to know?
 It is up to you.

 # Note about Notes
 These notes are not designed to be a substitute for lecture.
 Additionally, these notes may cover topics that will not be explicitly covered in class, nor will these notes be guaranteed to cover every topic that will be tested on in class.
 These notes are designed to serve a supplementary purpose at the guideance of its handsome author.